 Tahu isi sayur renyah (Crispy veggie stuffed tofu)

 - Cooking oil for deep-frying

 - Red and/or green Thai chili

 - Indonesian kecap manis

-Preheat a large skillet with cooking oil.
-Add in garlic and shallots and stir-fry for 30 seconds.
-Add in the ground meat and use spatula to break up the meat.
-Cook until the meat turn opaque.
-Add in the green beans, sweet corn kernels, and stir fry for another 5 minutes.
+- Preheat a large skillet with cooking oil.
+Add in garlic and shallots and stir-fry for 1 minute.
+Add in the shrimp and cook until they just turn pink.
+Add all the veggies and stir fry for another 5 minutes.
 Add in the bean sprouts.
 Stir to mix.
 Season with salt and pepper to your taste.
 Remove from the heat and set aside to cool down completely

-Stuff the puff tofu with filling.
-Repeat until all of them are stuffed.
-Prepare the batter by whisking all the ingredients in a mixing bowl until it is smooth.
-Preheat cooking oil enough for deep-frying.
-When the oil is hot enough and ready.
-Coat the tofu puff with the batter and deep fry in the oil until golden brown, about 4 minutes or so.
-You can do 3-4 at the times but take care not to do to many at a times.
-You may need to lower the heat a little bit if the tofu got brown too quickly but chances are the batter are probably not cooked through yet.
+- Gently put the tofu into the batter to coat.
+Deep fry in the oil until golden brown, about 2-3 minutes or so.
+You can do 3-4 at the times but take care not to do too many at a times.
+You may need to lower the heat a little bit if the tofu got brown too quickly.
 Repeat until you are done with all the tofu.
 Remove and place on absorbent paper towel.
 Serve immediately with chili and kecap manis on the side

 These are definitely due for a repeat very soon.